mptz/lark-memos/memos/memo-2.md

 I try here to provide color, background information, and some degree of justification for the tenets.
-There are many, many ways to design a programming language, with many conflicting goals; these tenets are not the "Right Thing", they're simply the ones I've chosen.
-I should say the ones I've chosen *for now*, since I'm grateful to be shown a better path.
+There are many, many ways to design a programming language, with many conflicting goals; these tenets are not the "Right Thing", they simply reflect design choices I've made.
+I should say made *for now*, since I'm grateful to be guided onto a better path.

 I. Lark Targets Rigorous Programming
 ------------------------------------